stefichjo/speranto/ghermanaj/en-prononco.md

 | | |

 Notes:
-Let's focus on these five pairs of more and less pronounced vowels.
-In many accents, the more pronounced vowels tend to be longer.
-The vowels in `e` "face" and `o` "goat" even become diphtongs, yielding `eɪ` "face" and `oʊ` "goat".
+Let's now focus on these five pairs of more and less prominent vowels.
+In many accents, the more prominent vowels tend to be longer.
+In fact, the vowels in `e` "face" and `o` "goat" even develop into diphthongs, resulting in `eɪ` "face" and `oʊ` "goat".

 <!--v-->